Exploring Semantic Markup, Accessibility, and SEO: The Power of Meaningful Structure

 This is an introduction to semantic markup and its impact on accessibility and SEO.
-Whether you're passionate about web development, coding, cybersecurity, or simply want to understand how web sites work, this information will prove valuable.
+Whether you're passionate about web development, coding, cybersecurity, or simply want to understand how web sites work, this information is valuable.

 What is Semantic Markup?